system-zero/system-zero/README.md

       typedef ptrdiff_t   integer;
       typedef double      number;
 ```
-    `ptrdiff_t` is in standard C and it is the adequate type to handle pointer
+    The `ptrdiff_t` type is in standard C, and it is the adequate type to handle
-    arithmetic.
-We also assume that an allocator can request at most PTRDIFF_MAX.
+    pointer arithmetic.
+We also assume that an allocator can claim at most PTRDIFF_MAX.
-    So our Pointer Type and the Memsize Type are both aliases for `integer`.
+    So our Pointer and the Memsize Type are both aliases to `integer`.

     There is also a C string Type, though the support is really basic right now,
     and probably it is a good idea to handle some operations on them, with the